Brocrad/Gondor/README.md

 Enjoy your working Discord music bot! 🎤🤖
 🚀 To Run Your Bot in the Future:
-1. Navigate to your project: cd M:\Gondor
+1. Navigate to your project directory: cd <your directory path>
 2. Activate virtual environment: & .venv/Scripts/Activate.ps1
 3. Run the bot: python music_bot.py